eliemelki/sdk-android/README.md

 #### Virtual Beacon

 A virtual beacon is a geo-fence that behaves  based on the user crossing a circular boundary on a map rather than nearing a physical beacon. s such, it can serve as a less accurate beacon in locations the customer may not have the access/permission to add a physical device.

-The accuracy of a geo-fence is based on the GPS/network provider.
-The SDK has up to 100 meters accuracy.
-The SDK is also expected to receive a location update whenever the device is moved approximately 100 meters.
+Virtual beacons work in concert with physical beacons.
+In order to work properly, virtual beacons should be placed on the map in such a way that a user would hit a physical beacon before hitting a virtual beacon.
+For example:

+- **Bad Placement**: Putting a virtual beacon in the parking lot of a mall and a physical beacon inside the mall would not allow you to detect people approaching from the parking lot.
+The ProxSee SDK would send notifications of users hitting the beacon in the mall first, not in the parking lot.
+- **Good Placement**: Putting a virtual beacon on Rent a Car Road in Las Vegas and a physical beacon inside the arrival area of the Las Vegas airport would allow you to detect people coming off of an airplane and then detect those that went to the rental car area.

-##### Deployment
+###### Deployment

-For best results, virtual beacons should be deployed with a medium or greater range.
+- For best results, virtual beacons should be deployed with a medium or greater range.
-Virtual beacons should be placed in areas where a user is likely to remain or traverse for several seconds/minutes.
+- Virtual beacons should be placed in areas where a user is likely to remain or traverse for several seconds/minutes.

+##### Limitations

+- You are limited to 5 virtual beacons per location.
+- The outer radius of a virtual beacon must be more than 200 meters in distance from the outer radius of any other beacon (physical or virtual).

 ##### Accuracy

-The following factors may affect the accuracy of a virtual beacon:
+The accuracy of virtual beacons is based on the GPS/network provider; however, the following factors may affect the accuracy of a virtual beacon:

 - Area obstructions
 - The capabilities of the user’s mobile device
 - The geo-location abilities of the user’s mobile device
 - Indoor placement (Note: This may significantly affect the accuracy of the virtual beacon)

-in general, the closer you are to a beacon the more accurate the reported distance.
+The ProxSee SDK is also expected to receive a location update whenever the device is moved approximately 100 meters. in general, the closer you are to a beacon the more accurate the reported distance.

 Because of the factors mentioned above, it’s not possible to provide specific numbers for accuracy.
 On average, the measurement error can be 20-30% of the actual distance.
 You can increase signal reliability by increasing the Broadcasting Power.
 For greater accuracy, the use of beacons (physical devices) is recommended.

 #### Locations

 Locations within the ProxSee platform group beacons/virtual beacons by region and establish a default tag for each beacon/virtual beacon within the region.
 Locations also play a part in the caching of beacon data.